Skip to main content

 Link copied

-The proximal hamstring tendon experiences two distinct types of mechanical stress that contribute to tendinopathy development: tensile loading during activities and compressive loading during sitting.
+The proximal hamstring tendon experiences two distinct types of mechanical stress that contribute to development: tensile loading during activities and compressive loading during sitting.
 Understanding both mechanisms is essential because they require different management strategies.
-The hamstring muscles (semitendinosus, semimembranosus, and biceps femoris long head) originate from a common tendinous insertion at the ischial tuberosity, creating a concentrated point of mechanical stress where all three muscles converge.
+The hamstring muscles (semitendinosus, semimembranosus, and biceps femoris long head) originate from a common tendinous insertion at the , creating a concentrated point of mechanical stress where all three muscles converge.

 Conditions I commonly see alongside, or confused with, this one.